 Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and supports currying.
 These concepts will be explained in subsequent chapters.

-Scala, unlike some of the other statically typed languages, does not expect you to provide redundant type information.
+Scala, unlike some of the other statically typed languages (C, Pascal, Rust, etc.), does not expect you to provide redundant type information.
 You don't have to specify a type in most cases, and you certainly don't have to repeat it.

-Scala enables you to use all the classes of the Java SDK's in Scala, and also your own, custom Java classes, or your favourite Java open source projects.
+Scala enables you to use all the classes of the Java SDK and also your own custom Java classes, or your favorite Java open source projects.

-Scala has a set of features which differ from Java.
-Some of these are:
+Scala has a set of features that completely differ from Java.
+Some of these are −

-Scala is being used every where and importantly in enterprise web applications.
-You can check few of the most popular Scala web frameworks:
+Scala is being used everywhere and importantly in enterprise web applications.
+You can check a few of the most popular Scala web frameworks −

 76 Lectures 5.5 hours